 It’s compact size means it can be easily moved around, whether in a large lawned area or small yard.
 With controls right where you need them, adjusting the Earthwise’s settings is a piece of cake.

-Tillers are perfect for working quickly and quietly on projects where you need to prepare soil, remove weeds or carry out composting duties.
-This machine will bring smoothly turn soil over, leaving a beautifully aerated bed ready for your next planting scheme.
+Tillers are perfect for working quickly and quietly on projects where you need to prepare the soil, remove weeds or carry out composting duties.
+This machine will bring smoothly turn the soil over, leaving a beautifully aerated bed ready for your next planting scheme.